BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 The primitive based class (Sprite2D in our case) must implements the refreshInstancaData() method which will be called to update the data.
 This method may contains a little logic/transformation because the properties exposed by the primitive are not necessary represented the same way in the Vertex Shader.

+Take a look at the Rectangle2D and Text2D classes (and their base classes) for more information of what and how you can do your own Primitives.

 #### Automatic dirty/property change
 Each property in a primitive that is decorated with either @modelLevelProperty, @instanceLevelProperty or @dynamicLevelProperty will have its setter function overloaded in order to provide the following services:
  - Detect if the change of value will impact the way the primive should be rendered and add it to the list of primitives to update for rendering.